JuliaFrederick/JuliaFrederick-projectComplete/README.md

 # This is Julia Frederick's class project repository
+#### Update from October 11, 2019
+Updated manuscript to include references and the type of data I had.
+I cleaned the data, and organized it to be easier to create graphs.
+I made a few data exploration graphs, and some exploritory data measures.

-# Update from September 13, 2019
+#### Update from September 13, 2019
 The Project_Template.Rmd file in the manuscripts folder in the products folder has been updated.
 A new folder has ben added to this project called "excelDataFiles" this folder includes the raw excel files that are not currently ready for conversion to .csv files.

-# Update from September 11, 2019
+#### Update from September 11, 2019
 Where the Project_Template.Rmd file in the manuscripts folder in the products folder is updated.
 The dataset is currently being compiled and will be uploaded into the data folder when that is complete.

 # Overview